Homemade Korean Dumpling Wrappers (Mandu-pi)

 The Solar New Year is always on January 1st.
 However the calendar date of Lunar New Year changes every year.
 It usually lands some time in February, but it also can be in late January depending on the cycle of the moon each year.
 As a child, my parents always celebrated Lunar New Year rather than the calendar New Year.

-Making Homemade Mandu (Korean dumplings) a day before the New Year is a traditional activity that many Koreans do with their families at home.
+Making homemade mandu a day before the Korean New Year is a traditional activity that many Koreans do with their families at home.
 In olden days, people made homemade dumpling wrappers from scratch.
 We call it mandu-pi (만두피).
 It literally means, “dumpling skin”.

 Although the usual recipe for dumpling wrappers is simple (the ingredients are often just flour and water), making the dough into wrappers takes time and effort.